Whitestone Real Estate Market Trends

 What is the median sale price and median price per sq ft in Whitestone?

-The median home sale price in Whitestone as of January was $425K, down 47% year-over-year.
-A total of 56 assets were sold, representing a 64.7% growth compared to January last year.
-The median price per square foot was $681, a 6.2% YoY change.
-In January, the median home sale price in Queens was $590K.
+As of April, the median home sale price in Whitestone was $913K, up 8.8% year-over-year.
+A total of 37 properties traded, representing a 23.3% year-over-year increase.
+The median price per square foot in April was $778, a -0.9% YoY change.
+The median home sale price in Queens was $610K.

 Whitestone Median Sale Price